ucsf-wynton/wynton-website-hpc/docs/slurm/slurm-hello-world-job.md

 <div class="alert alert-info" role="alert" style="margin-top: 3ex">
-Further information with detailed examples on job submissions can be found on separate pages under the 'Scheduler' menu.
+Further information with detailed examples on job submissions can be found on separate pages under the 'Slurm' menu.
 </div>